MoonLighTingPY/builderbase_macro/README.md

 - Automation tools may **violate Supercell's Terms of Service!**
 - This script is for **educational purposes only**
 - Use at your own risk
-rewrite so it looks better, and not so over-stimulated. canvas mode